dp7g09/azure-devops-nextfolder/Overview.md

 * which folder to look within
 * what prefix of folder names to check for

-Resut will be variable NFN.NextFolderName set to the value.
+Result will be variable NFN.NextFolderName set to the value.

 Finally:
 Publish to a path saying: \\Release-Machine\ReleaseCandidates\$(NFN.NextFolderName)